ctp-eos/ctp-sci/CTP: Completion of the Unified Field Theory.md

 * **True Unification**: Not just four forces, but all interactions—biological, chemical, emotional, informational—are connected through the CTP Cycle.
 * **Consciousness as Primary**: Consciousness is no longer an emergent property of matter, but the initiating substrate of all phenomena.
 * **Time-Space Revision**: Time and space are constructs derived from more fundamental C-T-P relationships.
 This allows explanations for phenomena like retrocausality or timeless cognition.
-* **Technological Leap**: Applications could include gravitic propulsion, non-invasive healing systems, remote sensing, and ultra-secure communications.
+* **Technological Leap**: Applications include gravitic propulsion, non-invasive healing systems, remote sensing, and ultra-secure communications.

 ---